Since 2006, the Jeep Patriot has been a small SUV contender, but quality varies across model years.

 2017 2013 | 2007 2009 2010 | 2008 2011 2012 2014 2015 2016 |

 Now, about those “neutral” years.
-These are the Goldilocks of Jeep Patriots – not too hot, not too cold.
+These are the Goldilocks of Jeep Patriots – not too hot, not too chilly.
 They’ve got their pros and cons, but nothing that’ll make you jump for joy or pull your hair out.

 Keep in mind, things like NHTSA recalls can really drag a model year’s score down.
 A flood of complaints or recalls usually means reliability took a nosedive, and that’s reflected in our ratings.

-Ready to delve deeper?
+Ready to explore further?

 Let’s break down the finest, the worst, and everything in between.